sam-caldwell/life/README.md

 cell depends only on its eight neighbors: a live cell survives if it has two or three live neighbors, otherwise it dies; a dead cell becomes alive if it has exactly three live neighbors (Gardner, 1970).
-This simulation extends the idea by representing each “life form” as an autonomous object and thread that can push, eat, or spawn based on local interactions with a max population cap of 1000 automata.
+This simulation extends the idea by representing each “life form” as an autonomous object and thread that can push, eat, or spawn based on local interactions.
+The simulation enforces a dynamic population cap of 1,000 automata per CPU core on the host.

 ## Requirements